ipekirazesin/Turkish-Song-Genre-Classification-and-Recommendation-System/README.md

 # YouTube Audio Data Processing, Classification and Recommendation System

 ## Abstract
+This project lies within the field of **Music Information Retrieval (MIR)**, which studies computational methods for analyzing, organizing, and retrieving music using signal processing and machine learning techniques.
 The rapid growth of digital audio content has made automatic music classification and recommendation systems a critical research area within signal processing and machine learning.
 While commercial platforms such as Spotify rely on proprietary audio descriptors and extensive user interaction data, open platforms like YouTube often suffer from incomplete, inconsistent, or entirely missing genre annotations, particularly for non-Western music traditions.

 This undergraduate graduation project (2022) presents an end-to-end, audio-based